FilenCloudDienste/filen-cli/README.md

 Invoke the Filen CLI with the `--webdav` flag to start a local WebDAV server that mirrors your personal Filen Drive.
 This might be useful for allowing local applications to access your Filen Drive via WebDAV.

-You must specify login credentials to the server using the `--w-user` and `--w-password` options (these credentials should be different from your Filen account credentials).
+You must specify login credentials for connecting to the server using the `--w-user` and `--w-password` options (these credentials should be different from your Filen account credentials).

 Options: